wfatherley/monte-carlo/gillespy/README.md

 }
 ```

-whereby each entity is an array with a single value representing that entitys initial condition.
-The `species_a` entity above can be interpreted as _the initial population of species A is 4._ Although its initial condition can be any numerical value, the state object must always have a `time` entity.
+in which each entity is an array with a single value representing that entitys initial condition.
+The `species_a` entity above can be interpreted as _the initial population of species A is 4._ State objects must always have a `time` entity, but the initial value in its array can be any built-in numerical value.

-In addition to passing in these arrays of initial conditions via the `state` object, there are the __propensity__ and __stoichiometry__ objects, which specify entities that define _elementary events_ that can happen at each step within the simulation.
-Suppose the process that is to be simulated with the state object above is the composition of only two elementary events--
+In addition to the `state` object, there are the __propensity__ and __stoichiometry__ objects, which together completely specify the _elementary events_ that can happen at each step within a given simulation.
+Suppose the process to be simulated with the state object above is the composition of only two elementary events--

  - one of species A transitions to being a B species,
- - and vice versa.
+ - and one of species B transitions to being an A species.

 Then the propensity object